 5. Organize related documents.

 Save yourself the headache of going back through paperwork to find supporting documentation for loan forgiveness.
 If you made good-faith employment offers and they were refused, keep careful records.
 We recommend approaching this like an audit: the more organized you keep paperwork as events unfold, the easier time you’ll have gathering everything you need to submit to the SBA.
 If you’re still using paper in your business, this can simply be a system of folders.
 For businesses that are paperless, we recommend Hubdoc as our preferred document management system.

 Our friends at CPAllianceTM have created an easy-to-use spreadsheet to help you track your PPP funds.
 You can download it here.

 What do I do if my PPP loan isn’t forgiven?

 If you stay organized, maintain the size of your payroll (or can justify a reduced headcount), and use your loan funds for authorized purposes, you should be able to take advantage of PPP forgiveness.
-However, even if that doesn’t work out, keep in mind that you’re still receiving advantageous loan terms: a 5 year term at 1% interest.
+However, even if that doesn’t work out, keep in mind that you’re still receiving advantageous loan terms.
 Use that loan to help power your business through the downturn, or even invest in growth.

 About the Author